Khushi21-01/Programming-Project/README.md

 ## Feature of the project:
 CRUD operations : create , read, update and delete the task Drag and drop status update for tasks
+Add tasks to different columns (To Do, In Progress, Done) Drag and drop tasks between columns
+Edit task details (title, descriptio)

 ## FUNCTIONAL RQUIREMENTS
 **CRUD OPERATIONS**: